Is $130,000 a Good Salary for a Single Person?

 Minimize Account Fees

-Small monthly fees can sometimes go unnoticed when you’re worrying about bigger bills, like rent or a car payment.
+Small monthly fees can sometimes go unnoticed when you’re worrying about bigger bills, such as rent or a car payment.
 But with a little research and comparison shopping, you may be able to avoid the common bank fees, credit card fees, and investment fees that can eat away at your hard-earned income.

 Pay Bills on Time